-As a concrete example, a data product complement for a "deep drilling" field designed for supernova discovery and characterization may consist of: i) alerts to events discovered by differencing the science images against a special deep drilling template, ii) a Prompt -like database iii) one or more "nightly co-adds" (co-adds built using the data from the entire night), produced and made available within ~24 hours, and iv) special deep templates, built using the Lipublic best recently acquired seeing data, produced on a fortnightly cadence.
+As a concrete example, a data product complement for a "deep drilling" field designed for supernova discovery and characterization may consist of: i) alerts to events discovered by differencing the science images against a special deep drilling template, ii) a Prompt -like best recently acquired seeing data, produced on a fortnightly cadence.

-&lt;sup>97The initial complement is expected to be defined and selected no later than Science Verification.
+&lt;sup>96The initial complement is expected to be defined and selected no later than Science Verification.

-&lt;sup>98Or will come with additional, external, funding, capabilities, and/or expertise.
+&lt;sup>97Or will come with additional, external, funding, capabilities, and/or expertise.